assaf-malki/website-monitoring-alert-system/README.md

 ## Dashboard

-The FastAPI dashboard shows:
+The FastAPI dashboard provides:

-- monitors and their last status
-- most recent alerts
+* Current status of all monitors
+* Last evaluation results and reasons
-- recent matched keywords
+* Recent alerts and matched keywords
-- screenshot file names when available

-## Portfolio summary

-Built a production-ready Python monitoring platform that tracks website changes and keyword matches, stores persistent state in SQLite, sends alerts through Telegram and email, captures screenshots on alert, and exposes a FastAPI dashboard for reviewing monitor health and alert history.
-Designed for job boards, marketplace tracking, product monitoring, and internal business alerts.
+* Access to captured screenshots (when available)